Information

 Our values

--
+- Independent

--
+- Transparent

--
+- Proportionate

--
+- Accountable

-This document sets out the Scottish Biometrics Commissioner's risk management plan in line with the strategic plan and annual business plan for the period.
-It sets out our appetite for risk and how we assess the risks to achieving our business plan.
+This document sets out the Scottish Biometrics Commissioner's risk management plan in line with the Strategic Plan and annual Business Plan for the period.
+It sets out our appetite for risk and how we assess the risks to achieving our Business Plan.
 It should be read in conjunction with our Risk Management Policy, within the Scheme of Governance and Risk Management Handbook.

 Risk Policy and Risk Register